Jugger-Copenhagen/homepage/README.md

 - Make the image carousel interactive.
 - Link the FullCalendar to our Google Calendar.
 - Write documentation on how to update elements on home page.
-- Add a "go to top" button / Footer
+- Automatically download and display pictures from a public Drive folder.
+- Check accessibility.

 ## Tournaments